w3c/wai-tutorials/source/forms/validation.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

 **Note:** The `aria-required` attribute informs assistive technologies about required controls so that they are appropriate announced to the users (as opposed to validate the input).
 Most current web browsers set its value to `true` when the HTML5 `required` attribute is present.
-In this example it is provided redundantly to support web browers that don't communicate the `required` attribute to assistive technologies.
+In this example it is provided redundantly to support web browers that don’t communicate the `required` attribute to assistive technologies.

 {::nomarkdown}
 <%= notes_end %>